 Hand Lettering 101

-Disclaimer: I love what I do, but I am not claiming to be the an expert at an hand lettering.
+Disclaimer: I love what I do, but I am not claiming to be an expert at hand lettering.
 Although it’s worth noting I have several published books and ebooks on hand lettering and I have some designs in stores like Hobby Lobby, Krispy Kreme Doughnuts, and TJ Maxx…so I’m not completely awful at it either. 😉

 In my daily life, I don’t have the prettiest hand-writing.
 I consider lettering a type of drawing.
 While you do need some artistic talent to do hand-lettering, don’t let your handwriting deter you from trying this art form.